Awards

 IJAS Cover Design Contest

 Any student in Grades 7 through 12 is eligible to take part in the cover design contest.
 Students do not need to compete with a project, paper, or essay in local, area, or state science expositions to be eligible.
-Submit all entries to: Barbara Dubielak-Wood, Office of Science, Elizabeth Center, 320 N. Elizabeth St., Room 504, Chicago IL 60607 GSR #38.
-All entries must be received no later than December 5, 2011.
+All entries must be received at IJAS Cover Design c/o CPS Student Science Fair, Inc., P.O.
+Box 803945, Chicago, IL 60680-3945 no later than than the date listed on the STEM Fair Calendar here.

-This year the theme of the design entry will be Nature Around Us.
+This year the theme of the design entry is "It's Our Turn to Lead!".
 Use an 8½” X 11” sheet of white paper for each entry.
 Indicate the words Illinois Junior Academy of Science on your design entry.
 This should be large enough to be seen.
 Keep the design simple.
 Limit the color range to one or two colors.
 Please include the following information on the back of your entry: Your name, home mailing address, home phone number, school name, sponsor name, state region number (which is 3 for all Chicago public schools).
 The design committee will judge all entries.
 The top entries will be presented to the IJAS Student Officers, and the final voting will take place.
 The entries of the top 10 finalists will be displayed at the State Science Exposition in May, and the winning entry’s designer will receive a monetary award.